Bryan Dauzat

 Bryan Keith Dauzat (pronounced "dough-zuh"; born November 30, 1959) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 28 Chevrolet Silverado RST for FDNY Racing and part-time in the ARCA Menards Series, driving the No. 75 Chevrolet SS for Brother-In-Law Racing.
-He has also competed in the NASCAR Whelen Modified Tour.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 28 Chevrolet Silverado RST for FDNY Racing and part-time in the ARCA Menards Series, driving the No. 75 Chevrolet SS for Brother-In-Law Racing.
+He has also competed in the NASCAR Craftsman Truck Series and the NASCAR Whelen Modified Tour.

 Racing career

 ARCA Menards Series

 In 2014, Dauzat made his ARCA Racing Series debut at Talladega, finishing 26th.
 He attempted to qualify for the season-opening race at Daytona the following year but did not make the race.
 In 2016, Dauzat ran the restrictor plate tracks and qualified but did not start at Kansas.

-For 2017, Dauzat teamed up with Bob Rahilly, owner of the former Monster Energy NASCAR Cup Series team RahMoc Enterprises.
+For 2017, Dauzat teamed up with Bob Rahilly, owner of the former NASCAR Cup Series team RahMoc Enterprises.
 He also acquired a car from JR Motorsports.
 He also invited prospect Calvin Carroll to test with the team at Daytona.
 Dauzat ran a career-high five races in 2017, running Daytona, Talladega, Pocono, Chicagoland and Kansas.
 He returned to Daytona in 2018 but was caught up in a wreck that also included Bo LeMastus and Quin Houff.